luminous-money/ts-client/README.md

 ##### Session Management

+**`createUser(name: string, email: string, password: string, passwordConf: string): Promise<void>`** - Creates a new user, returning an active session for the created user (assuming the creation is successful).

 **`login(email: string, password: string): Promise<LoginResult>`** - Takes the user's email and password and attempts to obtain a session token with it.